bleachhack/bleachhack-1.16-epearl-edition/README.md

 I will only focus on the 1.17 version of the client now.

-U can use [viaFabric](https://www.curseforge.com/minecraft/mc-mods/viafabric) to use the 1.17 version on 1.16.
+U can use [viaFabric](https://www.curseforge.com/minecraft/mc-mods/viafabric) to use the 1.17 version of the client on 1.16.

 ## Images (taken on 1.3.1 - 1.17)
 ![Gui](https://cdn.discordapp.com/attachments/817859390882709515/857637562055131166/java_19YZGCnIud.png)